gyaz0/gyaz0/README.md

 <details>
   <summary>:zap: About me!</summary>

-### 🔬 Bioanalyst Clinico and I am currently studying a Master in Bioinformatic 💻!!
+### 💻 I program for Pastime, one of the creators of "Gyazoclonerv1" 💻!!
-- 🦾 I love the PowerLifting!
+- 💀 Work for the highest roller!
-- 🤓  I’m currently learning everything
+- 💀 I am the best tool
-- 👾  I am very curious and that is why you start studying programming
+- 💀 I am a student
-- 🗒  I am currently very obsected with learning vimscript
+- 💀 I am gyazo
 </details>

 <br />